When it comes to things to do in Chicago, Illinois, this Midwestern destination is practically overflowing.

 Time Out Market

-Options for everyone to enjoy
+Options for everyone to enjoy.

 Time Out Market is a food hall located in the Fulton Market District in West Loop.
-Here, some of the best restaurants, bars, and bakeries from around the city have vendor stalls all “under one roof.”
+Here, some of the best restaurants, bars, and bakeries from around Chicago have vendor stalls all “under one roof.”
 Not to mention, the different selection of vendors means a wide array of cuisine options.

 If you’re traveling in a group, then this is a great option to satisfy different taste buds.
 Everyone can order something unique but still enjoy a great meal together.
 No reservations are needed, but depending on what time you eat here, you may have to scour around for some seats.